epiphany-platform/CommonDataLayer/docs/rfc/grpc.md

 * Requires extra effort to switch from GRPC
 * Does not solve client code generation like GRPC

+### Custom TCP
+Instead of relying on existing protocol, we could also create custom one based on TCP.

+#### Advantages
+* Full controll on design
+* Probably fastest method (if done right)

+#### Disadvantages
+* Requires a lot of effort with designing, testing and benchmarking,
+* Needs extra careful touch in areas regarding timeout connections, closed sockets etc.
+* Requires writing custom client libraries in popular languages: Java, Python, C#, JavaScript

+### ZeroMQ
+While we shouldn't replace Kafka nor RabbitMQ with zeroMQ, we can consider it for ReqResp.

+#### Advantages
+* Fast, marketed as "zero-abstraction"
+* Similar interface to other `MQ` - it could ease creating an abstraction

+#### Disadvantages
+* Rust client library lacks good example how to use it in `async-await` environment,
+* There are pinpointed problems with ZMQ listed by one of Rust client maintainers: https://github.com/jean-airoldie/libzmq-rs/issues/125#issuecomment-570551319

 ## Conclusion

 GRPC seems to be easiest way to implement `MQ`-independence, however later we should re-evaluate REST and probably switch to it.